pytroll/fcidecomp/documentation/solution-design/source/a_design_justification.rst

 Generic integration with Unidata netCDF-JAVA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**[NOTE: non definitivo, need feedback]**
+Generic integration with :ref:`Unidata netCDF-JAVA based tools <[NETCDF_JAVA]>` is not a straightforward task, and

-Generic integration with :ref:`Unidata netCDF-JAVA based tools <[NETCDF_JAVA]>`, given their scarce usage, is not
+at the moment it is not considered a priority.
+Nonetheless, communication with Unidata developers has been initiated
-considered a priority.
-Nonetheless, communication with Unidata developers is envisioned to know of any development
+to know of any development regarding the possibility to use third-party decompression filters such as the FCIDECOMP
-regarding the possibility to use external decompression filters such as the FCIDECOMP software.
+software.